Paradigm Naturopathic Medicine has had a long history in the heart and mind of Dr. Chris Spooner.

 He has always envisioned a clinic with practitioners working collaboratively in order to provide the best individual patient care.

 It wasn’t until February of 2014 that the actual Physical Space became a reality.

-Dr. Spooner and his wife Mel Spooner envisioned a space that was comfortable, welcoming and accepting.
+Dr. Spooner and Mel Spooner envisioned a space that was comfortable, welcoming and accepting.
 Over the past 3 years they believe that they have been fortunate enough to build a team that also shares this vision.